October 29, 2020

 More tears.
 This was a real gut punch.
 I was just starting to feel normal again so the thought of getting back on the Methotrexate rollercoaster was intimidating.
 After a few more clarifying questions, I understood that she did not believe my life was in immanent danger, and so I countered with a proposal.

-I explained that after my 2017 miscarriage, I started a blog [www.soonliving.com] to produce something productive vs. drinking a ton of wine and binging Netflix.
-Prior to this current disaster, I had invested in blog training and an in-person conference which would take place in Florida from September 13th – September 17th.
+I explained that after my 2017 miscarriage, I started a website [www.soonliving.com] to produce something productive vs. drinking a ton of wine and binging Netflix.
+Prior to this current disaster, I had invested in web design training and an in-person conference which would take place in Florida from September 13th – September 17th.
 I was really looking forward to the event and my worry was that if we started the Methotrexate today, the side effects would prevent me from being able to participate in the conference.
 “I need this,” was my closing argument.

 She was quiet for a minute as I braced for more disappointment.
 To my surprise, she outlined her terms: *if* I came straight to the office from the airport after returning home from the conference and *if* I promised to seek immediate medical attention at any sign of fever, abdominal cramping, and/or bleeding *then* she would not object to my attending the conference.